venkatakrishnareddymallu/Notify-signal---derivatives-trading/Readme.md

-This Usecase is monitered by [Estee Advisors](https://esteeadvisors.com/designated-market-makers.php)
+This Usecase is monitored by [Estee Advisors](https://esteeadvisors.com/designated-market-makers.php)

 WIP API not received yet for derivatives segment